SWaeldchen/swaeldchen.github.io/_projects/IP_PSPACE.md

 This equality is usually demonstrated by reducing TQBL (Totally Quantified Boolean Formulas, a $\mathsf{PSPACE}$-complete problem) to $\mathsf{IP}$, see [wikipedia](https://en.wikipedia.org/wiki/IP_(complexity)#TQBF_is_a_member_of_IP).
 This reduction involves as a crucial step aithmetisation of the Boolean logic and [Polynomial Identity Testing (PIT)](https://en.wikipedia.org/wiki/Polynomial_identity_testing) via the [Schwartz-Zippel algorithm](https://en.wikipedia.org/wiki/Schwartz%E2%80%93Zippel_lemma) (basically sample randomly over a large-enough finite field).

-One can easily transform deterministic two-player games into TQBFs, for non-deterministic games I am not fully sure, but it should be possible, see [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjBh_md2O3-AhXB4KQKHSpDA9g4FBAWegQICRAB&url=https%3A%2F%2Fwww.fi.muni.cz%2Fusr%2Fkucera%2Fpapers%2Fqest07.ps&usg=AOvVaw26TwTX8w9Em1wC-UHHo5Wu) and [here](https://research-explorer.ista.ac.at/download/3846/5897/a_survey_of_stochastic_omega-regular_games.pdf).
+One can easily transform deterministic two-player games into TQBFs, see [here](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Encoding+Connect-4+using+Quantified+Boolean+Formulae+Ian+P+Gent+and+Andrew+G+D+Rowley&btnG=) for example.
+For non-deterministic games I am not fully sure of the procedure, but it should be possible, see [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjBh_md2O3-AhXB4KQKHSpDA9g4FBAWegQICRAB&url=https%3A%2F%2Fwww.fi.muni.cz%2Fusr%2Fkucera%2Fpapers%2Fqest07.ps&usg=AOvVaw26TwTX8w9Em1wC-UHHo5Wu) and [here](https://research-explorer.ista.ac.at/download/3846/5897/a_survey_of_stochastic_omega-regular_games.pdf).
 The Boolean formula describes the game mechanic, i.e. what is the initial board situation, what kinds of moves are allowed and what is the win condition, in terms of binary variables.

 This TQBF can then be decided via the Interactive Proof reduction.
 Interestingly, the PIT consistency condition becomes very similar to a arithmetised version of the [Bellman equation](https://en.wikipedia.org/wiki/Bellman_equation).
 I will add further details to illustrate that point later.
 In principle we replace